-The event takes place annually and since its beginning in 2011, it has focused on promoting the importance of practicing regular self-care for individuals, families and communities.
+The event takes place annually and since its beginning in 2011, it has focused on promoting the importance of practising regular self-care for individuals, families and communities.

-Last year, Self-Care Awareness saw its most successful year, with over 200 organisations promoting the cause through social media, websites, print and media – the importance of self-care was even raised in parliament by Sir Kevin Barron MP!
+Last year, Self-Care Awareness saw its most successful year, with over 200 organisations promoting the cause through social media, websites, print and media; it was even raised in parliament by Sir Kevin Barron MP.
 This year is set to be just as big and raise even more awareness.

-It is commonly mistaken that you need to spend lots of money on expensive trips or products to be able to practice self-care, which often leads to some people seeing self-care as unachievable, when really it can be as simple as taking the time to spend an hour reading a book that you’ve always meant to pick up, play a board game or complete a puzzle.
+It is commonly mistaken that you need to spend lots of money on expensive trips or products to be able to practice self-care, which often leads to some people seeing self-care as unachievable, when really it can be as simple as taking the time to spend an hour reading a book that you’ve always meant to pick up.

 Ultimately, self-care doesn’t have to cost the earth or follow the latest trends.